SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 its initializer does not need to fail, and so it provides a nonfailable version of the initializer instead.

+..
+AJM ◊HERE◊
+   a different way to implement AutomaticallyNamedDocument using a forced-unwrap call to super, knowing that it won't ever actually fail.

+   -> class AutomaticallyNamedDocument: Document {
+         override init(name: String) {
+            super.init(name: name.isEmpty ? name : "[Untitled]")!
+         }
+      }

 .. _Initialization_ImplicitlyUnwrappedFailableInitializers:

 The init!
 Failable Initializer